Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Identification

-\end{description} The proofs of the results can be found in the Web Appendix section A.2.
-The sensitivity parameters introduced must be fixed or given informative priors.
-In Section 6 we provide the estimation algorithm where we consider the case when $c(\bar{z}_j)$, $c(\bar{z}'_j)$, $\Delta_{j}$, $\nu_{z_j}$ and, $\gamma_j$ are given informative non-degenerate priors.
+\end{description} The proofs of the results can be found in the Web Appendix section A.3.
+The causal effect is identifiable based on the observed data and Assumptions 1-7, conditional on the fixed values for the sensitivity parameters $c(\bar{z}_j)$, $c(\bar{z}'_j)$, $\Delta_{\bar{z}'_{j}}$, $\nu_j$ and, $\gamma_j$.
+For a Bayesian analysis, the sensitivity parameters can be given informative priors.
+In Section 5.3 and Table \ref{algorithm} we describe the estimation algorithm where the sensitivity parameters are given informative, non-degenerate, priors.